Global advocacy at ICLEI

 To learn more and get involved in our global advocacy, contact:

-Yunus Arikan, Head of Global Policy and Advocacy, at yunus.arikan(at)iclei.org.
+Yunus Arikan, Director of Global Advocacy, at firstname.lastname@example.org.